CSU-LishenZhang/diPaRIS/README.md

 - keras_nlp

 ##  How to train diPaRIS
-You can train the model of 5-fold cross-validation in a very simple way by run `diPaRIS.py` under the `\code` directory.
+You can train the model of 5-fold cross-validation in a very simple way by run `diPaRIS.py` under the `/code` directory.

+### There are some parameters you can set in the diPaRIS.py file as needed:
+In the function `dealwithdata`, you can set the data path for diPaRIS.
+The default path is located under `'../dataset/' + protein + '/'`.
+Adjust this path as needed for your data setup.
+The data required for diPaRIS prediction is explained in the corresponding directory.